 Preparation for the keyboard proficiency examinations required of entering music majors and minors at transfer institutions.
 Designed for students with extensive prior piano experience.
-17 hours lecture and 32 hours laboratory.
+54 hours laboratory.

 MUS-54 - Community Jazz Ensemble .5 unit UC, CSU

 Limitation on enrollment: Previous experience in performance of jazz literature and audition on or before the first class meeting.